 As a performer, Adelle feels at home in many different styles: musical theater, classical, jazz, and pop to name a few.
 Favorite roles include Hodel in Fiddler on the Roof (Waterville Playshop), Stella in Bonnie & Clyde (Toledo Repertoire), and Meg in Little Women (Act II Productions).
 Select opera experiences include Offenbach’s Le mariage aux lanternes (Navette cover), Cavalleria rusticana, The Gondoliers, and Street Scene.
 Since arriving in New York, Adelle Blauser has performed in cabarets at venues across the city, including the historic cabaret bar, The Duplex.
 She frequently performs her own material as a singer-songwriter and she is working on releasing an E.P. of her original music.
 Outside of solo work, she enjoys collaborating with other musicians, especially within the jazz canon.

 As a teacher, she is just as versatile.
-She has taught students from ages 5 to 65 (so far!) in a variety of different settings.
-She has served as an adjunct vocal instructor in the Music and Performing Arts Professions department at NYU Steinhardt and as a vocal coach at Bowling Green State University’s Summer Music Institute, in addition to her own privately operated voice studio.
+She has taught students from ages 3 to 88 (so far!) in a variety of different settings.
+She has served on the faculty of countless performing arts schools, including as an adjunct vocal instructor in the Music and Performing Arts Professions department at NYU Steinhardt and a vocal coach at Bowling Green State University’s Summer Music Institute, and at her privately operated voice studio.

 Voice lessons can be scary for singers at all levels!
 For beginners, it can be hard to take the plunge into singing in front of another person for the first time.
 For more advanced singers, it’s hard to take a step back and really confront vocal issues head-on.
 No matter which of these two scenarios you find yourself in, I believe that all singers- whether they belt into their hairbrushes or on Broadway- can benefit from work on technique.
 Through guidance, consistency, patience, and passion, I aim to give my singers freedom and flexibility throughout their voices.